Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-04.md

 Date provides a couple of class methods.

-****: Class methods are methods that Quick refresherare called from the class (class methods are not called from an instance)
+Class methods are methods that are called from the class (class methods are not called from an instance)

 <!-- > -->